Cazorla unveiled by Villarreal with bizarre magic stunt

-WATCH Cazorla and Villarreal LIVE on beIN SPORTS every week in 2018-2019

-Villarreal unveiled the signing of the returning Santi Cazorla by using a bizarre magic stunt.
+Villarreal have unveiled the signing of the returning Santi Cazorla by using a bizarre magic stunt.

 Cazorla left Arsenal at the end of his contract in May after almost two years without an appearance, having gone through injury hell.